High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 While wearing high heels can be enjoyable, there are also definite risks.

-Woman's feet diagnosed with Hallux valgus, a common foot deformity associated with wearing high heelsWoman’s feet diagnosed with Hallux valgus, a common foot deformity associated with wearing high heels (Credit: Aslysun / Shutterstock)
+A woman's feet showing signs of hallux valgus, a common foot deformity often associated with wearing high heelsA woman’s feet showing signs of hallux valgus, a common foot deformity often associated with wearing high heels (Credit: Aslysun / Shutterstock)

-Not only can heels cause pain during wear, but that pain can be compounded through regular wear, and stay even after you take the heels off.
+Not only can heels cause pain during wear, but that pain can be compounded through regular wear and stay even after you take the heels off.

 High heels increase the distance between the floor and your knees and cause your knees to remain flexed for longer than usual.
 Both of these things put unnecessary pressure on your knees, which can lead to long-term injury and arthritis.